avimallick/topoindex/README.md

 # 🧠 TopoIndex

-**TopoIndex** is a Python library for computing topological indices of molecular and graph structures using [NetworkX](https://networkx.org/).
+**TopoIndex** is a Python library for computing topological indices of molecular and graph structures using [NetworkX](https://networkx.org/) and [RDKit](https://www.rdkit.org/).
 It supports input via SMILES strings and is designed for mathematical chemistry, cheminformatics, and graph theory applications.

 ---